tamal-das07/tamal-das07/README.md

 - 👋 Hi, I’m @tamal-das07
 - 👀 I’m interested in Business.
-- 🌱 currently I’m an entrepreneur.
+- 🌱 currently I’m an entrepreneur & freelancer whith digital marketing.
 - 💞️ I’m looking to collaborate with anyone which serious about business.

 <!---